elena-lorente/elena-lorente/README.md

 ## whoIs();

-I'm Elena, a front-end web developer with 3 years of experience, mostly using Vue.
+I'm Elena, a front-end web developer with over 3 years of experience, mainly working with Vue.

 ## getSkills();